nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## Connect-a-thon

+"This post is a party for everyone who reads it to connect to each other"

 ## Rich person did X, you should too!

 A single anecdote is not much evidence of anything.
 Unless it is a reasonably scientific study of a wide number of people ruling out other effects most of this is nonsense and won't improve your ability to "get rich".